-Name Company Contributions to Defined Contribution Plans (\$) (a) Employee Stock Purchase Plan Interest (\$) (b) Financial Planning and Income Tax Preparation (\$) (c) Personal Use of Corporate Aircraft (\$) (d) Personal Use of Car Service (\$) (e) Other (\$) (f) Total (\$)

-Mr. Glaser 105,000 0 13,195 82,795 40,044 0 241,034

-Mr. McGivney 56,000 0 13,195 0 435 0 69,630

-Mr. Doyle 70,000 0 13,195 0 1,454 0 84,649

-Ms. Ferland 59,500 0 11,775 0 0 8,212 79,487
+Name Company Contributions to Defined Contribution Plans (\$) (a) Employee Stock Purchase Plan Interest (\$) (b) Financial Planning and Income Tax Preparation (\$) (c) Personal Use of Corporate Aircraft (\$) (d) Personal Use of Car Service (\$) (e) Other (\$) ^(f) Total (\$) Mr. Glaser 105,000 0 13,585 113,364 78,996 0 310,946 Mr. McGivney 56,000 0 13,585 0 4,692 0 74,277 Mr. Doyle 84,000 0 13,585 0 6,115 0 103,700 Mr. South 70,000 88 12,120 0 0 41,079 123,287 Ms. Ferland 84.175 0 12.120 0 0 7.830 104.125

-Mr. Hearn 56,000 47 11,775 0 0 0 67,822

-(a) These amounts include the Company's matching contributions under the Company's 401(k) Savings & Investment Plan and Supplemental Savings and Investment Plan (SSIP) attributable to 2021.
+- (a) These amounts include the Company's matching contributions under the Company's 401(k) Savings & Investment Plan and Supplemental Savings and Investment Plan (SSIP) attributable to 2022.
 The Company's 401(k) Savings & Investment Plan is a tax-qualified defined contribution plan.
-The SSIP is a nonqualified defined contribution plan and is described in further detail in the '2021 Nonqualified Deferred Compensation Table' section on page 63.

-(b) This amount represents interest credited on the named executive officer's account within the Company's tax-qualified employee stock purchase plan

-- (c) These amounts represent the cost to the Company of offering personal financial planning and tax preparation services to the named executive officers.
+The SSIP is a nonqualified defined contribution plan and is described in further detail in the "2022 Nonqualified Deferred Compensation Table" section on page 66.
+In addition, for Ms. Ferland, the amount reported in this column includes a qualified non-elective contribution and associated Company matching contributions made in 2022 as a result of missed contributions for the 2019 plan year. - (b) This amount represents interest credited on the named executive officer's account within the Company's tax-qualified employee stock purchase plan. - (c) These amounts represent the cost to the Company of offering personal financial planning and tax preparation services to the named executive officers.
 The imputed income attributable to these services was taxable income to the named executive officer.
 The taxes associated with this income were not reimbursed or paid by the Company. - (d) This amount represents the incremental cost to the Company of Mr. Glaser's personal use of corporate aircraft, in which the Company owns fractional interests, in accordance with his employment letter.
 The incremental cost has been calculated by adding the incremental variable costs associated with personal flights (including hourly charges, taxes, passenger fees, international fees and catering).
 The imputed income attributable to his personal use of corporate aircraft was taxable income to Mr. Glaser.
-The taxes associated with this income were not reimbursed or paid by the Company. - e) This amount represents the approximate cost to the Company of Mr. Glaser's, Mr. McGivney's and Mr. Doyle's personal use of a car and driver, including work/home travel.
+The taxes associated with this income were not reimbursed or paid by the Company. - (e) This amount represents the approximate cost to the Company of Mr. Glaser's, Mr. McGivney's and Mr. Doyle's personal use of a car and driver, including work/home travel.
 The imputed income attributable to this use was taxable income to Mr. Glaser, Mr. McGivney and Mr. Doyle.
-The taxes associated with this income were not reimbursed or paid by the Company. - (f) This amount represents the payment by the Company of the tax preparation fees including reimbursement of taxes in connection with Ms. Ferland's prior relocation from the UK to New York City. - the total amounts reported in this column may not equal the sum of amounts reflected in the preceding columns due to rounding to the nearest whole dollar as required by SEC rules.
+The taxes associated with this income were not reimbursed or paid by the Company. - (f) For Mr. South and Ms. Ferland, these amounts represent the payments by the Company of the tax preparation fees including reimbursement of taxes in connection with Mr. South's and Ms. Ferland's prior relocation from the UK to New York City. - (6) The total amounts reported in this column may not equal the sum of amounts reflected in the preceding columns due to rounding to the nearest whole dollar as required by SEC rules